Partner with experience

 Lior is a (Res) of an elite Special Forces unit in the Israel Defense Force.

-Greg oversees all aspects of finance, investment reporting and monitoring, operational, compliance, accounting and human resource functions at Eclipse and is also involved in fundraising aspects of the firm.
+Greg oversees all aspects of finance, investment reporting & monitoring, operational, compliance, accounting, and human resource functions at Eclipse and is also involved in fundraising activity of the firm.